One of the primary reasons that lifters get into the iron game is to get stronger.

 Well you could get injured if you slip in the shower but you are still showering every day.
-(I hope)
+At least I hope you are.

 I hope this never happens but you could get injured driving your car if you are involved in an accident.
 But you are still driving every day.

 We cannot let fear dictate what we are going to do.
-Lifting heavy, like most activities has a risk involved, but the rewards far outweigh the risk if your lift correctly.
+Lifting heavy, like most activities has a risk involved, but the rewards far outweigh the risk if you lift correctly.

 You don’t get to be strong without moving some heavy weight.
 To remix a quote by a famous iron philosopher, “Everybody wants to build a great body, but nobody wants to lift heavy.”

 Now, we are not talking about lifting weights that are too heavy.